Chris Brown Jealous Over Rihanna, Leonardo DiCaprio’s NYFW Get-Together: Couple Dating?

-Chris Brown hates the supposed fact that he has been shunned from Rihanna’s life, as she continues to excel in her career, it has been reported.
+Chris Brown hates the supposed fact that he has been shunned from Rihanna’s life as she continues to excel in her career, it has been reported.

 According to Hollywood Life, after their last breakup in 2013, Chris Brown had hoped that he could remain close pals with the “Diamonds” songstress, but that ended up proving itself to be quite the challenge.